 Average Annual Sunlight

-Day length plays an important role for hemp flower.
+Day length plays an important role for hemp.
 In fact, it is considered a ‘short day plant’.
 What this means is that it only flowers when days are shorter than 12 hours – you might be wondering what that means for your fiber harvest.
-Well, studies have shown that as the plant flowers, stalks slow their growth height wise, but the girth of the individual stalk increase substantial.
+Well studies have shown that as the plant flowers, stalks slow their growth height wise, but the girth of the individual stalk increase substantial.
 Shorter days leading up to harvest can help increase your hemp fiber harvest significantly.

 Average Annual Precipitation